Islandora/Crayfish/Milliner/README.md

 Make a copy of the [config file](cfg/config.example.yaml) and name it `config.yaml` in the `cfg` directory.
 You will need to set the `fedora_base_url` entry to point to your Fedora installation.
 You will also need to set up the `drupal_base_url` entry to point to your Drupal 8 installation.
+Finally, if you are using Fedora 6, you will need to uncomment the `fcrepo6` configuration variable and make sure it is set to `true`.
 The SQL db can be configured by following [Gemini's instructions](../Gemini).

 ## Usage